2017 Atlantic 10 Conference baseball tournament

-The 2017 Atlantic 10 Conference baseball tournament will take place from May 24 to 27.
-The top seven regular season finishers of the league's twelve teams will meet in the double-elimination tournament to be held at Billiken Sports Center, the home field of Saint Louis.
-The winner will earn the conference's automatic bid to the 2017 NCAA Division I baseball tournament.
+The 2017 Atlantic 10 Conference baseball tournament was an American college baseball tournament that took place from May 24 to 27, 2017.
+The top seven regular season finishers of the Atlantic 10 Conference's twelve teams met in the double-elimination tournament held at Billiken Sports Center, the home field of Saint Louis.
+The winner earned the conference's automatic bid to the 2017 NCAA Division I baseball tournament.
+The Davidson Wildcats won 11–4 over the VCU Rams to win their first Atlantic 10 tournament championship.
+Davidson's Alec Acosta and Durin O'Linger shared the championship's most outstanding player award.

 Seeding and format

 The tournament will use the same format adopted in 2014, with the top seven finishers from the regular season seeded one through seven.
 The top seed will receive a single bye while remaining seeds will play on the first day.